Error-mitigated quantum state tomography using neural networks: Applications

 where $||\rho^\Gamma||_1$ is the trace norm of the partial transpose of $\rho$.
 Negativity measures the degree of entanglement, while purity measures how much a state is mixed.
 Figure~\ref{fig:puriandneg} displays the deviation of purity and negativity,

-These deviations remain moderate even as the infidelity increases in a range, further confirming the effectiveness of noise mitigation.
-In particular, for noisy states with infidelity below $0.1$, both purity and negativity deviate slightly after reconstruction.
-These observations indicate that the neural network not only improves fidelity but also preserves key physical properties of the underlying quantum states.
+These deviations remain moderate over a range of infidelity values.
+For instance, when infidelity is below $0.1$, the deviations are below $0.06$.
+This further confirms the effectiveness of noise mitigation.
+And, it indicates that the neural network not only improves fidelity but also preserves key physical properties of the underlying quantum states.

 Furthermore, a closer inspection reveals a non-trivial dependence of fidelity and of deviations on the noise strength.
 In particular, the highest average fidelity and lowest average deviations are achieved for states with a moderate level of noise, rather than for nearly noise-free states.
-Although higher fidelity might be expected for lower noise, this trend arises from the fitting characteristics of the neural network.
+This appears counterintuitive, but follows directly from the network's fitting behavior.
 Because the neural network infers noise from the training data, it tends to apply conservative denoising to optimize overall deviations.
 As a result, nearly noise-free states may be partially interpreted as noisy, leading to slightly reduced fidelity in this regime.
+The same conservative denoising behavior also governs mismatched scenarios.
+When test noise differs from training noise, the network still applies the learned noise pattern, yielding lower fidelity than under matched conditions.

 The reconstruction performance is further examined under simulated measurement statistics, where the parameter $m$ denotes the average number of repetitions for each measurement setting.
 As shown in Fig.~\ref{fig:20-100}, increasing $m$ systematically enhances the reconstruction fidelity while simultaneously reducing its variance.
 A similar improvement is observed when the physical noise level decreases.
 This trend aligns with the expectation that reduced physical noise introduces smaller errors while more repetitions improve the precision of the data.